ituitis-delen18/SnakeGame/README.md

 # SnakeGame
-It is not completed yet.
+Made for learning pygame library and not completed yet.